slater2809/slater2809.github.io/_posts/2020-11-30-insurance.md

-We see that only BuildingAge has a non-zero parameter estimate.
+We see that Building Dimension and BuildingAge are the only variables with non-zero parameter estimates.

 ```python